 Update [2/12]: It looks like the glitch is over with.
 Several people are reporting that downloads are working again and everything has returned to normal.

 If you've been having trouble with 403 errors while attempting to download new or updated versions of apps from the Play Store, welcome to the club.
 Reports have been popping up all over the Internet from people experiencing the same issue.
 Unlike the infamous Package File Invalid Error, the glitch appears to be persistent, preventing any and all downloads from starting.
-The problem is almost certainly tied to the Play Store servers, so it's best to just wait until Google gets it sorted out.
 Read More

 Last night, I finally sold my Logitech Revue.

 Why?
 Google's absolute silence on Google TV (GTV) during I/O keynotes represented, as I saw it, the last straw for the platform (at least in its current state).
 Of course, Google TV hasn't really seen much action since last fall, but after former Google CEO Eric Schmidt promised big, magical things for this summer, it seemed Mountain View might still have some GTV tricks up its sleeves.
 Read More